 provides administrative support for BMSG's director and staff.
 Before coming to BMSG, Susan worked for 10 years at Partnership for the Public's Health, both as a Program Officer and Administrative and Human Resources Manager.
 After taking a short break to earn her coaching certification at the Coaches Training Institute in San Rafael, she now complements her work at BMSG with a consulting practice in career coaching and corporate work-life balance training.
 Susan has a B.A. in organizational psychology from U.C.
 Berkeley.

-has been Dean of the College of Urban and Public Affairs Portland State University since 2004.
+recently stepped down as Dean of the College of Urban and Public Affairs at Portland State University after serving for the past nine years.
 He is also Emeritus Professor of Public Health, University of California, Berkeley, where he served on the faculty from 1983 to 2000.
 In 1993, he was the founding director of BMSG and is one of the architects of media advocacy.
 He has published extensively and lectures frequently on news media and public health policy issues.
 Dr. Wallack is the principal author of News for a Change: An Advocate's Guide to Working with the Media, (Sage, 1999) and Media Advocacy and Public Health: Power for Prevention (Sage, 1993).
-He was formerly president of the Board of Trustees of the World Affairs Council of Oregon, and currently serves on the Boards of Directors of the Institute for Portland Metropolitan Studies, the national Policy Consensus Initiative, and the Praxis Project.
-He is also a member of the Oregon Health Improvement Plan Committee of the Oregon Health Policy Board and has served as a member on several Institute of Medicine committees.
+He recently completed his tenure as president of the Board of Trustees of the World Affairs Council of Oregon.
+In the past, he has served on the Boards of Directors of the Institute for Portland Metropolitan Studies, City Club of Portland, and the national Policy Consensus Initiative.
+He currently serves on the board of the Praxis Project.
+He was also a member of the Oregon Health Improvement Plan Committee of the Oregon Health Policy Board and has served as a member on several Institute of Medicine committees.
 Dr. Wallack has been honored with several awards, including the Innovators Award (2000-05) from the Robert Wood Johnson Foundation, which recognized lifetime achievement and innovation in the area of prevention.

-During September, Dr. Wallack will start a sabbatical as a Senior Public Health Fellow at the Moore Institute at Oregon Health and Science University and a Senior Scholar at the Berkeley Media Studies Group.
+Larry has started a sabbatical as a Senior Public Health Fellow at the Moore Institute for Nutrition and Wellness at Oregon Health and Science University and a Senior Scholar at the Berkeley Media Studies Group.
 At the Moore Institute, he will work on synthesizing, translating and applying the biological and social science findings on the developmental origins of health and disease at the community, regional and state level.
 Working with BMSG, he will focus on framing this knowledge to enhance effective communication about the significant policy implications.